-How to clean gas stove top grates and burners
+What you’ll need to clean gas stove grates and burners

-Remove your cooking grates and burner caps from the cooktop once they have cooled completely.
+Step 1: Remove the cooking grates and burner caps

 If your grates or caps are very dirty, create a paste by mixing three parts baking soda to one part water.
 Coat the grates in this mixture and set aside for 20 minutes.

 Step 4: Clean the burners

 Wipe down the burners with a non-abrasive scrubbing pad, soft cloth or cleaning wipe, like one found in this affresh® cooktop cleaning kit.1 If you have coated the burners in baking soda paste, rinse this off first to avoid damaging the finish.
 Use a soft bristled brush to remove stubborn, stuck-on food.

 Locate the burner ports and tubes underneath the burner base.

 Clean the clogged burner port openings with a straight pin, needle or small-gauge wire.

 Do not use wooden toothpicks to clean burner ports.
 Be mindful to not enlarge or distort the openings during the cleaning process.